-I only have two knives that I use in the kitchen.
-Both are from knife makers Global and I use the larger one for almost everything.
-I bought both of them as ex demo stock years ago and was never really happy with them until I sharpened them myself using a whetstone.
+Two of my knives are from knife makers Global and I use the larger one for almost everything.
+I bought both as ex-demo stock years ago and was never really happy with them until I sharpened them myself using a whetstone.

 I want to show as much original content on this blog as possible but I couldn’t do better than this instructional YouTube video in a million years.
 It even shows you how to maintain the stone itself.

 The lower the value of the grit the rougher it is.
-You use this rough grit side, in my case 220, on really blunt or pitted knives.
+You use the rough grit side, in my case 220, on really blunt or pitted knives.
 The finer grit side, in my case 1000, is used to further sharpen and polish the knife edge.

 Enjoy and be careful,